-Urine testing is typically used only when motorists are suspected of driving under the influence of drugs, whether or not alcohol use is suspected.
-Urine testing is highly inaccurate and the results can be challenged.
+Urine testing is typically used only when motorists are suspected of driving under the influence of drugs, regardless of whether or not alcohol use is suspected.
+Urine testing is highly inaccurate and the results can be and should be challenged.

-Any driver arrested on suspicion of a New Jersey DWI is required to submit to a chemical test of the blood, breath, or urine in order to determine blood alcohol content (BAC) or the presence of drugs.
-Urine tests are considered the least reliable form of chemical test, and can be effectively challenged in court.
-A New Jersey DWI attorney at Levow DWI Law who focuses on defending driving while intoxicated cases will aggressively attack the results of a urine test in a New Jersey drunk driving or driving under the influence of drugs (DUID) case
+Any driver arrested on suspicion of a New Jersey DWI is required to submit to a chemical test of the breath, blood, or urine in order to determine blood alcohol content (BAC) or the presence of drugs.
+Urine tests are considered the least reliable form of chemical test.
+A New Jersey DWI attorney at Levow DWI Law, P.C. who focuses on defending driving while intoxicated cases will aggressively attack the results of a urine test in a New Jersey drunk driving or driving under the influence of drugs (DUID) case.

-The first step in challenging a urine test result in a driving under the influence case is to determine whether the test was conducted correctly.
-Certain protocol must be observed during the administration of a urine test in a New Jersey DWI / DUI case.
+The first step in challenging a urine test in a driving under the influence case is to determine whether the test was conducted correctly.
+Specific protocol must be followed during the administration of a urine test in a New Jersey DWI / DUI case.
 The driver must be given a certain amount of privacy while still ensuring the accuracy of the sample.
 Drivers should also be instructed to empty their bladders, wait 20 minutes, and then go again.